OlanrewajuDatanalyst/Customer-Satisfaction-Survey-Analysis/README.md

 ---
 Content of the dataset
-- Gender, Customer Type, Age, Type of Travel, Class, Flight distance, Inflight wifi service, Departure/Arrival time convenient, Ease of Online booking, Gate location, Food and drink, Online boarding, Seat comfort, Inflight entertainment, On-board service, Leg room service, Baggage handling, Check-in service, Inflight service, Cleanliness, Departure Delay in Minutes, Arrival Delay in Minute, Satisfaction.
+- **Variable Measured** Flight distance, Inflight wifi service, Departure/Arrival time convenient, Ease of Online booking, Gate location, Food and drink, Online boarding, Seat comfort, Inflight entertainment, On-board service, Leg room service, Baggage handling, Check-in service, Inflight service, Cleanliness, Departure Delay in Minutes, Arrival Delay in Minute, Satisfaction.

 - How likely are you going to recommend the airlinne?
 This aids in computing the Net Promoter Score (NPS), highlighting the ratio of brand promoters, detractors, and passive individuals.